Dennis Cardoza

 He first won election to Congress after defeating Congressman Gary Condit in the March 2002 Democratic Party primary election.

-He resigned from Congress effective August 14, 2012, citing family concerns as a priority, and joined the law firm Foley & Lardner LLP in a public affairs and lobbying role.
+He resigned from Congress effective August 15, 2012, citing family concerns as a priority, and joined the law firm Foley & Lardner LLP in a public affairs and lobbying role.

 Early life

 Cardoza was born in Merced, California, of Portuguese ancestry.
 He grew up in Atwater, California, and graduated from Atwater High School.
-He was educated at the California State University, Stanislaus in Turlock, California, then transferred to University of Maryland, College Park.
+He was educated at California State University, Stanislaus in Turlock, California, then transferred to the University of Maryland, College Park.
 He is a member of Theta Chi fraternity.